 But if you consistently come back to the same city over and over again, or have lots of local connections, it can be well worth it to seek out your own place off of Airbnb.

 Local Facebook groups, especially ones for expats, can turn up some good options, or you can ask local friends if they know of any good available places.
 This takes more time and involves a little more risk, since there’s no intermediary if your deal goes wrong, but it can save you quite a bit of money.
 Just keeping in mind that it’s more of a hassle for landlords to do short-term rentals, so they might charge you more for that as well.

 And if you’re really looking to save money, there’s always housesitting!
-I use Trusted Housesitters and love it (here’s a link to save 25% on your membership!), but this is a subject worthy of its own post so stay tuned.
+You can stay for free while caring for pets and/or a home for someone else – it’s terrific.
+I use Trusted Housesitters and love it (here’s a link to save 25% on your membership!).

 Managing Money Abroad